 Yet for the most part, people of the world are ignorant of this situation.
 As part of an international community of passionate individuals and organizations, we are working every day to raise global awareness of the tragedy that is unfolding before us, and fighting to drive change before it is too late.

 Key areas of Shawn’s conservation focus include ending the global slaughter of sharks, protecting manta and mobula rays, and establishing marine protected areas.
 He is a key member of team that has been creating marine protected areas in Raja Ampat, the heart of the Coral Triangle.
 As part of a special coalition, he is working to establish shark sanctuaries and shark fin legislation across the Pacific, Southeast Asia and the Caribbean.
 Recent wins in Raja Ampat, Hawaii, Saipan, Bahamas, and Guam attest to the importance of this endeavor.
 And as Project Lead for Manta Ray of Hope, the team has launched a global study, campaign, and documentary to address severe and escalating threat to manta and mobula rays.
-Shawn serves on the International Board of WildAid, on the Board of Shark Savers, and is an Associate Director of Manta Trust, and an Associate Fellow of the International League of Conservation Photographers (iLCP).
+Shawn serves on the International Board of WildAid, on the Board of Shark Savers, is an Associate Director of Manta Trust, and an Associate Fellow of the International League of Conservation Photographers (iLCP).

 Sea Hero of the Year Award